SAP/jenkins-library/documentation/docs/configuration.md

 fields already defined by the JSON file will be overwritten by the environment JSON string.

+The event body, timestamp, severity and category cannot be set via the template.
+They are always set from the log entry.

 ## Collecting telemetry and logging data for Splunk

 Splunk gives the ability to analyze any kind of logging information and to visualize the retrieved information in dashboards.